acidanthera/RTCMemoryFixup/README.md

 [![Build Status](https://github.com/acidanthera/RTCMemoryFixup/workflows/CI/badge.svg?branch=master)](https://github.com/acidanthera/RTCMemoryFixup/actions) [![Scan Status](https://scan.coverity.com/projects/22195/badge.svg?flat=1)](https://scan.coverity.com/projects/22195)

 An open source kernel extension providing a way to emulate some offsets in CMOS (RTC) memory.
-It can help you to avoid some conflicts between osx AppleRTC and firmware/BIOS of your PC.
+It can help you to avoid some conflicts between macOS AppleRTC and firmware/BIOS of your PC.

 It can also help you to find out at which offsets you have a conflict.
 In most cases it is enough to boot with some offsets in boot-args, perform sleep, wake and reboot.
 If you don't see any CMOS errors or some unexpected reboots, it means you have managed to exclude conflicted CMOS offsets.